Teaching Old Content New Tricks

 Evergreen assets, like the tree that grows all year round, rarely change.
 These content pieces tend to stay the same over the years.
 Evergreen assets are about the history of the company, e-mail servers, and any other piece of resource information.
 This content is more likely to fall stale than a standard article would.

 These pieces of content are assets.
 You should monitor these assets.
 Besides a good, hard revamping of the content, you can re-promote the content.
 The goal is to keep people engaged on your site instead of leaving.
 Utilize mailing lists.
-Reach out to old users and get them interested again.
+Reach out to old users and get them interested again with Phoenix SEO.

 A nice email about your company’s history on an important anniversary is a great way to get visitors to your site’s history pages.
 Try promoting your company’s history on social media.
 Facebook Ads are relatively inexpensive.